 - There is no out-of-pocket limit

-You can actually sign up for Medicare Supplement plans during any time of the year.
-If you have Medicare Part A and Medicare Part B and don’t have a Supplemental policy, then shopping for Colonial Penn Medigap plans now is a good idea.
+You can sign up for Medicare Supplement plans at any time.
+However, if you have Medicare Part A and Medicare Part B and don’t have a Supplemental policy, then shopping for Colonial Penn Medigap plans now is a good idea.

 However, be aware that the best time that you can sign up is during your Medicare Enrollment Period.
-You will be given a six month period around your 65th birthday.
+You will be given six months around your 65th birthday.
 This period is known as the Initial Enrollment Period or the Medigap Open Enrollment Period.
 This is the best time to sign up for these reasons: